tarunc/intercom.io/Readme.md

 # intercom.io
 http://tarunc.github.io/intercom.io/

 An API client in Node.JS for talking to intercom.io.
-This package implements the complete API for talking with the intercom.io API -- users, messages, impressions, tags, notes.
+This package implements the complete API for talking with the intercom.io API -- users, messages, impressions, tags, notes and more.
+This library's methods support promises (thru [q](https://github.com/kriskowal/q)) and node style callbacks (`methodName(function(err, data))`).

 There complete docs can be found here - http://doc.intercom.io/api.
 See [docs](http://tarunc.github.io/intercom.io/) for complete API documentation of this library and all the methods that we support.
 See tests for more examples.